sony/nnabla-rl/reproductions/mujoco/ddpg/README.md

 ## Evaluation

-We tested our implementation with 4(+4) MuJoCo environments using 3 different initial random seeds.
-NNablaRL's implementation of DDPG is same as the "OurDDPG" which was presented in [TD3 paper](https://arxiv.org/pdf/1802.09477.pdf) and is slightly different from original [DDPG paper](https://arxiv.org/pdf/1509.02971.pdf).
+We tested our implementation with 4(+4) MuJoCo environments using 3 different initial random seeds. nnablaRL's implementation of DDPG is same as the "OurDDPG" which was presented in [TD3 paper](https://arxiv.org/pdf/1802.09477.pdf) and is slightly different from original [DDPG paper](https://arxiv.org/pdf/1509.02971.pdf).

 - Ant-v2
 - HalfCheetah-v2